the-turing-way/reproducible-project-template/CONTRIBUTING.md

 We have a [Code of Conduct](./CODE_OF_CONDUCT.md) that applies to all the activities related to this project.

+⭐️ You are acknowledged for all kinds of contributions
+---

+In this repository, we use the [All Contributors Bot](https://allcontributors.org/) that help us recognise all contributors, even when they don't directly contribute on the repository.
+You can find all [emoji/Type keywords](https://allcontributors.org/docs/en/emoji-key) representing the types of contribution.

+To add a contributor, comment on Issue or Pull Request (where the contributor is involved) using this message for @all-contributors:
+`@all-contributors please add @<username> for <keyword in the Type column>`

-Whatever is your availability, there is a way to contribute to this GitHub repository.
+## Whatever is your availability, there is a way to contribute to this GitHub repository.

 👋 I'm busy, I only have 5 minute
 ---